- Discover CFAR

 The Scientific Working Group is charged with encouraging new collaborations, identifying high risk/high impact studies, fostering submission of new proposals for peer-reviewed funding, and addressing knowledge gaps that cannot be addressed by standard funding mechanisms.
 The success of a Scientific Working Group is measured by expansion of NIH-supported funding for the Group, and the establishment of successful collaborations within and between Groups.

-Currently the UW/FHCRC CFAR has two Scientific Working Groups:
+Currently the UW/FHCRC CFAR has three Scientific Working Groups: